Why Travel to China?

 *A port visa is a type of visa that allows foreign tourists to enter China through designated ports of entry.
 It is a convenient option for tourists as it simplifies the process of entering China.

-Passengers from the countries listed below with combined tickets for transit from China to a third country or region can transit through China in 144 hours:
+Passengers from the countries listed below transit from China to a third country or region can benefit from visa-free entry in most port cities of China in 240 hours:

-European citizens (of 39 countries): Austria, Belgium, Denmark, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Russia, the United Kingdom, Ireland, Cyprus, Bulgaria, Romania, Ukraine, Serbia, Croatia, Bosnia-Herzegovina, Montenegro, Macedonia, Albania, Belarus, and Monaco
+European citizens (of 40 countries): Albania, Austria, Belarus, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Monaco, Montenegro, the Netherlands, Norway, Poland, Portugal, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Romania, Russia, the United Kingdom, and Ukraine.

 China has so many to explore, how long it takes to travel just depends on the breadth and depth of your visit.
 We recommend at least one week.
 For first-timers, normally a week is enough to discover Beijing and Shanghai, the two most historical and modern cities in China.
 But if you want to see the pandas in Chengdu, Terra Cotta Warriors in Xi'an, picturesque karst landscapes in Guilin, etc., you may have to spend around 2 weeks or more.
 No matter whether you are looking for culture, food, history, or photography, we can help to customize a personal itinerary according to your specific interests.
 Check our most recommended China tours and make your dream happen!